LeandroMG/pdf-viewer/readme.md

 This web component allows you to add PDF rendering support to your web applications.

+This repository will only be active as long as the official component does not support text selection within the PDF document.

 ## Features
 - Rendering PDFs on web (Angular, Ionic, React, Stencil, etc.)
 - Search